openkruise/kruise/docs/tutorial/uniteddeployment.md

       subset-a: 1
       subset-b: 2
       subset-c: 0
-*   updatedRevision: demo-guestbook-kruise-64494c46ff
++ updatedRevision: demo-guestbook-kruise-64494c46ff
   updatedReadyReplicas: 7
   updatedReplicas: 7
 ```

-## Support subsets
+## Subset workload support

- UnitedDeployment is supposed to support multiple kinds of workload as its subset.
- Currently, only StatefulSet is included.
+UnitedDeployment might support multiple kinds of workload as its subset.
+Currently, only StatefulSet is supported.

-### StatefulSet

- In order to support StatefulSet well, UnitedDeployment controller considers some special cases.
+To better support StatefulSet, UnitedDeployment controller makes a few enhancements:

-#### Delete Stuck pod
+#### Delete stuck pods

 To make sure a `RollingUpdate` progress will not be blocked by this [issue](https://github.com/kubernetes/kubernetes/issues/67250),
- UnitedDeployment controller will help to delete the stuck pods.
+UnitedDeployment controller helps to delete the stuck pods.

-#### support OnDelete update strategy
+#### Support OnDelete update strategy

- `OnDelete` update strategy is allowed to indicate in `template.statefulSetTemplate`.
+`OnDelete` update strategy is allowed in `template.statefulSetTemplate`.
- However, the pods also need to be deleted manually to keep consistent with the behavior of StatefulSet controller.
+However, the pods need to be deleted manually to keep consistent with the behavior of StatefulSet controller.